 I’ll share a quick overview of the stroller as well as some pros/cons below.
 The Uppababy Vista V2 stroller is our most-used baby item and was the first thing I put on my baby registry.
 If you want a high-end stroller that has a very smooth ride both for your little one and for you to push (I promise it does make a difference for the moms and dads too), you’ll love it.
 I don’t know anyone who regrets buying it and a lot of my friends own it too.

 The Uppababy Vista is a convertible stroller, meaning it will grow with your child.
 It has a bassinet attachment for when your little one is tiny and also has car seat compatibility (we have the Uppababy Mesa car seat which can be used with this stroller base with the proper adapter).
-You can also buy car seat adapters for a handful of other car seats (see here).
+You can also buy car seat adapters for a handful of other car seats.
 As your little one grows, there is a reversible rumble seat so your little guy or girl can face you or face out.
-I like when Thomas faces me since I’m obsessed with him, but he prefers to face out int he rumbleseat.
-We take turns.
 All the different options mean that you can use it from the moment you bring your child home all the way until he/she wants to walk alongside you.

 It has a SUPER easy locking system to make sure the seat is in correctly and has one-handed recline for your child’s seat.
 You can also adjust the footrest as your child grows to support their legs.
 The telescoping handle bar will allow you to adjust the handle height easily (one-handed, actually) and that option is great for Tommy and me since we’re such different heights, with almost a 12″ difference! )